-- Leadership experience Mr. Boden has managed teams ranging from three to 50 people in various industries and backgrounds.
-In public accounting, Mr. Boden supervised the planning and day-to-day execution of audits of large public, private and governmental entities. - Industry experience Mr. Boden worked for several years in the telecommunications industry for AT&T and WorldCom (now Verizon Business) selling voice, data, internet, and data center services.
-He leverages his industry expertise while assisting in the planning and operation of the Company's data center and overall sales strategy. - Finance experience Mr. Boden has been assisting the Company with accounting and financial reporting matters since June 1, 2011, and for several years outside the Company.
+- o Leadership experience Mr. Boden has managed teams ranging from three to 50 people in various industries and backgrounds.
+In public accounting, Mr. Boden supervised the planning and day-to-day execution of audits of large public, private and governmental entities. - o Industry experience Mr. Boden worked for several years in the telecommunications industry for AT&T and WorldCom (now Verizon Business) selling voice, data, internet, and data center services.
+He leverages his industry expertise while assisting in the planning and operation of the Company's data center and overall sales strategy.

+Finance experience - Mr. Boden has been assisting the Company with accounting and financial reporting matters since June 1, 2011, and for several years outside the Company.
 He is a Certified Public Accountant, licensed in the state of California and has been instrumental in streamlining the accounting and financial reporting processes of the Company.
-Mr. Boden also serves as the Treasurer of the Los Padres Council of the Boy Scouts of America, a position which he has held since June 2010.
-In that position, he oversees the monthly financial reporting and assists office staff with implementation of proper internal control structures and complicated accounting matters.
+Mr. Boden served as the Treasurer of the Los Padres Council of the Boy Scouts of America from June 2010 until December 2012.
+In that position, he oversaw the monthly financial reporting and assists office staff with implementation of proper internal control structures and complicated accounting matters.